-- □ Rinse and/or flush under warm flowing tap water to remove visible debris for a minimum of 30 seconds. - Ultrasonically clean using a detergent solution prepared according to the manufacturer's Instructions for a minimum of 10 minutes. - Completely Immerse the Instruments in a detergent solution prepared according to the manufacturer's instructions. - Scrub all instruments with an appropriately sized soft nylon bristle brush for a minimum of one minute, paying particular attention to crevices and hard to clean areas. - □ Rinse with flowing purified (deionized) water for a minimum of 30 seconds. - Dry the instruments using absorbent, low-lint wipes to remove excess water.
-Automated Cleaning Instructions: - Use only washer/disinfector machines that have been validated in accordance with ISO 15883. - Perform pre-cleaning to remove gross contaminants as follows: - Submerge and soak in a pH neutral detergent solution prepared according to the manufacturer's instructions for a minimum of 1 minute. - o Flush any cannulations that may be present. - While still submerged, remove visible soil by scrubbing with an appropriately sized soft nylon bristle brush d.
-Rinse with flowing purified (deionized) water for a minimum of 30 seconds. - Load instruments into washer/disinfector in accordance with the manufacturer's instructions. - Arrange Instruments with curved surfaces and cannulations facing downward to prevent pooling of water. - Operate the washer/disinfector cycle according to the manufacturer's Instructions. a.
-Recommended minimal washer/disinfector parameters: - Heated Wash at 140F° (60°C) for 2 minutes
+- Rinse and/or flush under warm flowing distilled water to remove visible debris for a minimum of 30 seconds. - Ultrasonically clean using a detergent solution prepared according to the manufacturer's instructions for a minimum of 10 minutes. - Completely immerse the instruments in a detergent solution prepared according to the manufacturer's instructions. - Scrub all instruments with an appropriately sized soft nylon bristle brush for a minimum of one minute, paying particular attention to crevices and hard to clean areas. - Scrub cannulated instruments with an appropriately sized soft nylon bristle brush for a minimum of 30 seconds. - Flush cannulated instruments at least three times with a syringe (50 ml). - Rinse with flowing purified (deionized) water for a minimum of 30 seconds. - Dry the instruments using absorbent, low-lint wipes to remove excess water.

+Automated Cleaning Instructions:

+- Use only washer/disinfector machines that have been validated in accordance with ISO 15883. - Perform pre-cleaning to remove gross contaminants as follows: - Submerge and soak in a pH-neutral detergent solution prepared according to the manufacturer's instructions for a minimum of 1 minute. - Flush any cannulated instruments that may be present. - While still submerged, remove visible soil by scrubbing with an appropriately sized soft nylon bristle brush.
+Rinse with flowing purified (deionized) water for a minimum of 30 seconds. - Load instruments into washer/disinfector in accordance with the manufacturer's instructions. - Arrange Instruments with curved surfaces and cannulations facing downward to prevent pooling of water. - Operate the washer/disinfector cycle according to the manufacturer's instructions.
+Recommended minimal washer/disinfector parameters: - Heated Wash at 140°F (60°C) for 2 minutes.

-- $\circ~$ Heated Tap Water Rinse at 140°F (60°C) for 20 seconds - Heated purified Water Rinse at 180°F (82°C) for 1 minute - Forced Air Drying at 240° F (116°C) for 9 minutes
+- Heated Distilled Water Rinse at 140°F (60°C) for 20 seconds - Heated Purified Water Rinse at 180°F (82°C) for 1 minute. - o Forced Air Drying at 240°F (116°C) for 9 minutes.

-Note: Automated cleaning is not suitable for instruments with long lumens, ball joints, or stainless-steel cables (e.g., suction tubes and surgical arms).
+Note: Automated cleaning is not suitable for instruments with long lumens, ball joints, or stainless steel cables (e.g. suction tubes and surgical arms).
 Such instruments should undergo a manual cleaning prior to sterilization.